 Before long Rice timed his tackles better, could run faster and was a more accurate passer of the ball.
 Arsenal were impressed and, at the age of 18, he made his Arsenal debut in a League Cup win against Burnley.

 Rice left soon afterwards, having racked up 528 games (and 13 goals) for Arsenal.
 However, after a stint at Watford he returned to Highbury in July 1984 to assume a coaching role.
-After a brief spell as caretaker manager following Bruce Rioch's departure in 1996, Rice was appointed as assistant manager to Arsène Wenger.
-Forty-four years after arriving at the Club as a wide-eyed teenager, he is still giving everything to the Arsenal cause.
+After a brief spell as caretaker manager following Bruce Rioch's departure in 1996, Rice was appointed as assistant manager to Arsène Wenger, helping drive the club on to further success.